 The Faculty Guide and By-Laws committee will meet on Sept.
 15.

 In the Fall we will be bringing a proposal for the addition of a Post-Doctoral Fellow position to the Faculty Guide.
 We will also begin a review of the Senate By-Laws, and consider revisions to articles 9 and 15 of the Guide.
-We have been to look again at term limits for department chairpersons.
+We have been asked to look again at term limits for department chairpersons.

 The Faculty Guide Editing Group met on 7/13, 7/27, and 9/7.
-Article 6, 7 and 10 have been reviewed.
+Article 6, 7, 8 and 10 have been reviewed.
+The revised article, upon final approval of the Provost, will be reviewed by the Faculty Guide Committee and submitted to the Senate for a final vote.
 The goal remains to have the approval by the FG committee, the Senate and the Provost of the revisions to all articles of the Faculty Guide by Dec.
 2021.

 Judith Lothian and Nathaniel Knight